mohitpai/journey-optimizer.en/help/using/personalization/create-conditions.md

 ## Edit and delete saved conditional rules {#edit-delete}

-You can delete a conditional rule at any time using the ellipse button.
+You can delete a conditional rule at any time using the ellipsis button.

 ![](assets/conditions-open.png)